 A powerful Swiss captain whose leadership and clutch scoring define him at home, following a determined stint in the world's top hockey league.

-Simon Moser's game is built on a foundation of physical power and an unshakeable competitive drive.
-The forward from Bern carved his path in Switzerland's National League before seizing a North American opportunity with the Nashville Predators.
-His NHL time, though brief, was highlighted by a dramatic, game-tying goal with less than a second remaining in regulation—a moment that cemented his legacy as a player for the big occasion.
-Returning to his boyhood club, SC Bern, Moser evolved into its heart and soul.
-As captain, he leads not just with words but with punishing shifts along the boards and crucial goals, embodying the workmanlike identity of one of Europe's most storied hockey clubs.
+Simon Moser scored a game-tying NHL goal with less than one second left in regulation for the Nashville Predators.
+The forward from Bern built his career on physical power and competitive drive, carving his path in Switzerland's National League before seizing that North American opportunity.
+His NHL time was brief.
+Returning to his boyhood club, SC Bern, Moser evolved into its captain.
+He leads with punishing shifts along the boards and crucial goals, embodying the workmanlike identity of one of Europe's most storied hockey clubs.

 1981–1996